a0x8o/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.5 to 4.0

+- Since Spark 4.0, the default behaviour when inserting elements in a map is changed to first normalize keys -0.0 to 0.0.
+The affected SQL functions are `create_map`, `map_from_arrays`, `map_from_entries`, and `map_concat`.
+To restore the previous behaviour, set `spark.sql.legacy.disableMapKeyNormalization` to `true`.
 - Since Spark 4.0, the default value of `spark.sql.maxSinglePartitionBytes` is changed from `Long.MaxValue` to `128m`.
 To restore the previous behavior, set `spark.sql.maxSinglePartitionBytes` to `9223372036854775807`(`Long.MaxValue`).
 - Since Spark 4.0, any read of SQL tables takes into consideration the SQL configs `spark.sql.files.ignoreCorruptFiles`/`spark.sql.files.ignoreMissingFiles` instead of the core config `spark.files.ignoreCorruptFiles`/`spark.files.ignoreMissingFiles`.
 - Since Spark 4.0, `spark.sql.hive.metastore` drops the support of Hive prior to 2.0.0 as they require JDK 8 that Spark does not support anymore.
 Users should migrate to higher versions.